Nuclear power in the UK

 Nuclear power technology produces electricity with minimal carbon emissions from operation.

 The plume of smoke typically seen rising from a nuclear power station is simply water vapour escaping from the cooling towers.
+Find out more in our guide to low carbon energy sources.

 💡 Nuclear is a non-renewable electricity generation, as it relies on finite uranium resources.